 Process (photo) Printing

 Process printing involves separating your design so that it can be printed in a way that best replicates your artwork.
 Depending on the design/photo there are various ways to print these kind of designs, from as little as 1 colour up to 10 colours.
 Process printing works best on white or light coloured garments, though we can print onto darker fabrics using a simulated process method.
 When printing the simulation process method on Black, a white base is needed which will add an extra colour to the design.
 It is important to note that while the print will still be vibrant and highly detailed, some elements of detail from your original digital file will be slightly lost when printing the design.

-5 Colour Process Print on White tee
+5 Colour Process Print

-3 Colour Process Print on Black Tee
+3 Colour Process Print

 Screen print Transfers